Dineshboss/Evil-adapter/README.md

 (2) Your wifi adapter must have the chipset:-

-chipset= atheros AR9271(Alfa AWUS036NHA only support 2.4 ghz frequency)
+chipset= atheros AR9271(Alfa AWUS036NHA only support 2.4 ghz frequency) OR

 chipset= Realtek AR8812AU (Alfa AWUS036ACH support both 5 and 2.4 GHZ but less realiable)